 They guarantee that all of the virtual assistant jobs offer competitive rates that will help you build up your experience and grow as a professional while earning a high income.

 4. 24/7 Virtual Assistant

 24/7 Virtual Assistant pays $10 – $12 an hour and hires virtual assistants for clients who need administrative assistance, including phone calls, calendar management, and transcription.

-This company is also a good choice if you have graphic design experience or web design skills.
+This company is also a good choice if you have graphic design experience or web development skills.

 24/7 Virtual Assistant connects you with clients who want a dedicated assistant for 20 to 120 hours a month.